 It’s important you get your mind square on the things you desire from a Mastermind and THEN do your research on the Masterminds you may like to join.

-Once you've found you like, here are 3 important questions to ask your Mastermind leader:
+Once you've found one you like, here are 3 important questions to ask the Mastermind leader:

 What is the mastermind group purpose, mission & vision for each member?